What Is the Debt Avalanche Payment Strategy?

 - Pay your minimums: Keep making minimum payments on all of your loans or credit card balances.
 You’ll focus on one balance at a time, but you need to stay current on the others to avoid fees and damage to your credit score.

-- Pay extra on the highest rate: With any additional money you have available each month, pay extra on the loan with the highest interest rate.
+- Pay extra on the highest rate: With any additional money you have available each month, pay extra on the highest interest rate loan.
 You’re reducing the amount you owe at that high rate.

 - Build momentum: Once you pay off a loan, cross it off the list and move on to the loan with the next highest interest rate.
 The previous loan’s minimum payment (which you no longer need to pay) becomes available for additional debt payments.

-Calculate your own debt avalanche pay-off schedule and see the example below in Google Sheets.
+Calculate your debt avalanche pay-off schedule and see the example below in Google Sheets.

 Debt Avalanche Example